-- Integrations: Accounting, ERP, and other CRM systems integration - natively or by API.
+- Integrations: Accounting, ERP, messaging, and other CRM system integrations - natively or by API.

 CRM Systems and business size

-The definitions below are very broad, and you need to consider functionality as well as size when evaluating a CRM System.
-You could be a 10 person company and require enterprise-level features.
+The definitions below are very broad, and you need to consider functionality as well as size when evaluating CRM Systems.
+You could be a 10-person company and require enterprise-level features.
 So as I mentioned - use them as a guide.

-More sales teams require better CRM partitioning, more sales pipelines, process automation and even AI to help with contact management.
+Large sales teams require more sophisticated CRM partitioning, multiple sales pipelines, sales process automation and even AI to help with contact management.

 At a smaller company, everyone can communicate easily with each other and collectively manage CRM Systems.
-A 1000 people in a company, all with the same access rights and views, are problematic.
+A sales team with 25 CRM users, all with the same access rights and views, can be problematic.

-At our larger clients, we configure CRMs to work slightly differently for each department.
-Ops, Sales, Marketing, and Management all need to see different customer data to do their jobs and work optimally.
+At our larger clients, we configure CRM Software to work slightly differently for each department.
+Sales, Marketing, and Management all need to see different customer data to do their jobs and work optimally.

 Small Business CRM Systems